2 Min ReadOctober 4, 2022

 1/4 employees acknowledge falling for a phishing email while at work

 Security Awareness Training (SAT) drastically improves employee awareness of threats and their ability to identify when hackers are trying to trick them.
-After all, 1 in 4 employees acknowledge falling for a phishing email while at work.
 Once they become aware and trained that hackers are out there trying to fool them, dealer personnel can spot these scam emails and take necessary action by deleting the email or not clicking a link.

 The fundamental components of a strong Security Awareness Training Program, which are sure to position your dealership for success when it comes to cyberattacks, are outlined below.